Target announces $19 mln data breach settlement with MasterCard

 The payments will be made by the end of the second quarter and is conditioned on issuers of at least 90 percent of eligible account holders accepting the offer by May 20, Target said.

-The company added that the estimated cost of the settlement was already reflected in the liabilities established in fiscal 2013 and 2014.
+The company added that the estimated costs of the settlement was already reflected in the liabilities established in fiscal 2013 and 2014.

 The settlement does not include financial institutions that issue Visa-branded cards.
-Target is negotiating separately with Visa Inc, a Target spokesman said.
+Target is negotiating separately with Visa Inc, the Wall Street Journal reported on Tuesday.